-If you are planning to enroll for a dental hygienist course, you might be wondering about how long it will take you to complete the course.
+If you are planning to enroll in a dental hygiene program, you might be wondering about how long it will take you to complete the course.
 How many years will you take before you finally become a dental hygienist?
-This will depend on a number of factors, including the type of degree you wish to acquire.
-The minimum qualification for a dental hygienist is an associate degree.
-However, if you are seeking to advance your skills or to move up in the field, you may go for a bachelor’s or master’s degree.
+This will depend on a number of factors, including the type of diploma you wish to acquire.
+The minimum qualification for a dental hygienist is a Dental Hygiene Diploma.
+However, if you are seeking to advance your skills or to move up in the field, you may consider a bachelor’s or master’s degree.

-An associate degree enables you to acquire the necessary level of education required to secure a license.
-You can earn an associate degree from a community college and from a technical school.
-An associate degree will take up to 2 years to acquire.
 Over the course of your learning, you have to combine classwork with supervised clinical experience.
-You will have to acquire a set number of hands-on practices.
+You will have to acquire a set number of hands-on clinical practice.

-If you are interested in specialized care, including developing programs within school settings and public health, you may go for a bachelor’s degree.
+If you are interested in specialized care, including developing programs within school settings and public health, you may consider going to a University program to attain Bachelor’s Degree.
 In the course of your study, you will undergo classroom training and take part in supervised clinical practice.
-For a bachelor’s degree, you may take up to 4 years to complete the course.
-However, if you enroll for a bachelor’s degree after completing your associate’s degree, you may take a shorter time to complete.
+A bachelor’s degree may take up to 4 years to complete.

 If you are seeking to work in an administrative role, teach, or conduct research, you may go for a master’s degree in dental hygiene.
 With this degree, you can get jobs in higher-level roles.
 For instance, you may work as a community program director, oral disease prevention expert, or a leader of education and dental health programs.
 It will take you 1-2 years to acquire a master’s degree in dental hygiene.
 You will also have to complete a project before completing the training.

 Please visit out Admissions page for further information.